osg-htc/docs/docs/compute-element/job-router-recipes.md

 ### Setting a default…

-This section outlines how to set default job limits, memory, cores, queue, and maximum walltime.
+This section outlines how to set default job limits, memory, cores, and maximum walltime.
 For an example on how users can override these defaults, consult [this document](submit-htcondor-ce#route-defaults).

 #### Maximum number of jobs